Click for Weekly Score Sheets

 Administrative stuff

-• Please Please let Hilton Robinson know that you are joining the league.
+• Please let Hilton Robinson know that you are joining the league.
 If you forget, no problem, make sure to fill in your first and last name legibly on your first score sheet submitted.
 Hilton email address hilton.robinson.65@outlook.com

 • A shooter can join the league at any time during the year